 One of my father's favourite books was R D Blackmore's Lorna Doone, a tale of those times written in the Victorian era.
 His own upbringing was in the dissenting Baptist tradition.
-After much exploration and soul-searching, I was confirmed as an Anglo-Catholic twenty five years ago.
+After much exploration and soul-searching, I was confirmed as an Anglo-Catholic more than a quarter of a century ago.
 I don't want to go into the hair-split between us and the Roman Church because the liturgy is identical.
 But an English Catholic would consider me Protestant.
 Suffice to say that fine lines can become monumental sources of schism when factions reach for arms instead of trying to work towards peaceful solutions side by side.
 What we experience today is only the palest echo of the past when religious faith was a wholesale way of life and in tune with the seasonal calendar in mansion and hovel.
 It was the common starting point for whatever personal beliefs might later develop.

 Several weeks ago, I visited, for the first time, Stonegallows Hill, Taunton.
 Exmoor and the apple-green Blackdown Hills tinctured with sanguine reds, bright golds and crisp gingers, stretched far beyond under the shy blue of a November sky.
 In October, 1685, John Trickey was hanged there.
 (If he was the American John Trickey, his death is recorded in the US as 1686 which is roughly the time span for an Atlantic crossing by returning comrades.)
 And I reflected on that fateful cause, like so many with which our heritage is studded, and thought that it is the energy and conviction of the sacrifice that lingers and bequeaths the freedoms we enjoy in the twenty-first century.
 Triumph in our objectives is largely an irrelevance.
 But sincere endeavour gathers spiritual momentum that rolls on into the future and brings change.

 The area is now widely populated and somehow the word 'settlement' has profound connotations.
 The mysterious nightmare of strangling which plagued my teen years has long faded.